Tornadoes of 2019: July 3 (China)

-A violent stovepipe tornado moved through the city of Kaiyuan in Liaoning Province, Northeastern China, killing six people and injuring 190.
+A violent stovepipe tornado moved through the city of Kaiyuan in Liaoning Province, Northeastern China, killing seven people and injuring 190.
 Numerous homes sustained major structural damage, with roofs removed and exterior walls collapsed.
 Several multi-story apartment buildings were significantly damaged, and multiple industrial buildings and factories were also significantly damaged or completely destroyed, with metal support beams severely mangled.
 The most intense damage was noted at a large reinforced concrete cafeteria building, which was almost entirely leveled.
 Trees were snapped, twisted, and debarked and power poles were snapped as well.
 Vehicles were also thrown and destroyed, and farm fields in rural areas outside of the city were heavily scoured.
 The tornado was rated EF4 in intensity.

+July 10 (Russia)

+An isolated IF2 tornado moved through southern areas of Kushva, a scar is visible on satellite imagery where this tornado struck.
+Roofs were destroyed and thrown, power poles were downed and trees were uprooted and snapped.
+Kushva would be hit yet again by an IF3 tornado just under 7 years later, on June 22 2026.

 July 28 (Europe)

 At around 2:00 a.m. on July 28, an F2 tornado hit Fiumicino in Central Italy, passing near the Leonardo da Vinci–Fiumicino Airport.
 The tornado tossed and flipped multiple cars, killing a woman inside one of them.
 The tornado also damaged several homes and a gas station, bent signs to the ground, and downed trees and brick fences as well.
 The tornado was a part of a small outbreak of otherwise weak tornadoes that impacted several countries in Europe that day.
 An F0 tornado caused roof and chimney damage in the Klagstorp, Sweden area, while another weak tornado caused damage to trees and vehicles in Jönköping County, Sweden.
 A total of 7 tornadoes were confirmed.